ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 * manually enter the radio's transmit frequency shift
 * manually choose a positive or negative frequency shift
 * manually enter the receiving frequency of the repeater
-* manually enter the CTCSS/DCS codes for transmitting
+* manually enter the tone for transmitting
-* manually enter the CTCSS/DCS codes for receiving
+* manually enter the tone for receiving
 * manually deactivate the TDR setting

 ### Cognitive Objectives